drucloud/drupalForAndroidSDK/README.md

 The project right now supports 2 legged oauth while real 3 legged case please reference: https://drupal.org/project/oauth3legged_client

+It also supports session auth and flexable to add any auth plugin.
+Just use .setAuth method, see DemoActivity

 We currently dont have plan to support single server 3 legged oauth as it is not that meaningful.
 Please let us know if you have this requirement.